victorskl/docker-postgresql/README.md

 - Expand and adapt this to prepare the necessary arrangement for your production environment.

-- Check the [docker compose volumes](https://docs.docker.com/compose/compose-file/#volumes) setting to persist the PostgreSQL data - which is commented out in [docker-compose.yaml](docker-compose.yaml)
+- Check the [docker compose volumes](https://docs.docker.com/compose/compose-file/#volumes) setting to persist the PostgreSQL data - which is in [docker-compose.yaml](docker-compose.yaml) to `./data` directory

     ```
         volumes:
-          - /mnt/postgresql/data:/var/lib/postgresql/data
+          - ./data:/var/lib/postgresql/data
     ```